ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

 \subsection{Qualitative Results}

-We present a qualitative comparison in Fig.~\ref{fig:vis} to visually assess the appropriateness, diversity, continuity, and synchrony of our proposed ReactFace model with two state-of-the-art methods \cite{ng2022learning,zhou2022responsive}.
-The result shows that our approach generates facial reactions with higher diversity compared to competitors which can only produce perturbations based on a single facial expression.
-Additionally, the facial reactions generated by our ReactFace are more synchronised with the speaker behaviour, making them more appropriate and realistic.
-For example, at $t=301$, our model generated a smiling facial reaction that corresponds to the happy facial expression of the speaker.
-Also, both speaker facial expression and the generated facial reaction are transferred to different states at $t = 501$.
+We present a qualitative comparison in Fig.~\ref{fig:vis_diff_sample} to visually compare the appropriateness, diversity, realism, and synchrony of the facial reactions generated by our ReactFace model with two state-of-the-art methods \cite{ng2022learning,zhou2022responsive}.
+The result shows that facial reactions generated by our approach have \textbf{higher diversity} and are better synchronised with the speaker behaviour compared to competitors that can only produce perturbations based on a single facial expression.
+For example, at time $t=601$, our ReactFace generated a smiling facial reaction that corresponds to the happy facial expression of the speaker.
+Also, both speaker facial expression and the generated facial reaction are transferred to different states at the time $t = 701$.
 In contrast, the baselines produced almost identical facial expressions throughout the sequence, and not synchronised with speaker behaviours.
 In summary, our ReactFace produced appropriate, diverse, continuous and synchronised facial reactions, which are superior to baselines.